djdorado/acrom/README.md

 If you use Acrom in your research, please cite:

 Dorado-Daza, D.J.
-2014.Exoplanet´s Transits with CoRoT in different colors .Valencian International university,Valencia,Spain.
+2014.
+Exoplanet´s Transits with CoRoT in different colors.
+Valencian International University, Valencia, Spain.

 ### Filtering:
 From a raw COROT light curve in ASCII Format (i.e, corot-2b.txt), this script allows to filter bad points (status > 0) and to generate sub light curves Red (R), Green (G) and Blue (B) in their respective files.